oktaytuncay/Kubernetes/kubernetes.md

 ### Observability

+#### Understanding Health Probing

+Even with the best automated test coverage, it’s nearly impossible to find all bugs before deploying software to a production environment.
+That’s especially true for failure situations that only occur after operating the software for an extended period of time.
+It’s not uncommon to see memory leaks, deadlocks, infinite loops, and similar conditions crop up once the application has been put under load by end users.

+Proper monitoring can help with identifying those issues; however, you still need to take an action to mitigate the situation.
+First of all, you’ll likely want to restart the application to prevent further outages.
+Second, the development team needs to identify the underlying root cause and fix the application’s code.

+Kubernetes provides a concept called health probing to automate the detection and correction of such issues.
+You can configure a container to execute a periodic mini-process that checks for certain conditions.

 #### Readiness Probes

 A pod has a pod status and some conditions.
 The pod status tell us where the pod is in it's lifecycle.
 When a pod is first created, it is in a pending state.
 This is when the scheduler tries to figure out where to place the pod.